yahnc/EJtec/src/test/resources/features/iex/readme.md

-IEX Trading
+Employee API

-The IEX Trading API provides access to real time share market data.
+The Employee API provides access to real time data of the employees and allow to create and delete them